A personal injury can be:

 If a court decides that you were partly to blame for the accident, it may reduce the amount of damages you receive.
 An example of this would be if you were not wearing a seat belt when you were involved in a traffic accident.

 Deduction of social security benefits from compensation

 If you have been receiving certain social security benefits because of an accident in which you sustained a personal injury, you may have to pay these back out of any compensation you get.

-The rules about deduction from benefits are complex and if you think you may be affected you should seek specialist advice from an experienced adviser, for example, a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+The rules about deduction from benefits are complex and if you think you may be affected you should seek specialist advice from an experienced adviser, for example, at Citizens Advice.
+You can search for your nearest Citizens Advice.

 If you have sustained a personal injury you may be considering using the services of a claims management company (CMC).
 These are sometimes called 'claims assessors'.
 CMCs offer to take up cases on a ‘no win, no fee’ basis but there may be some disadvantages, including:-

 - some CMCs may not use a solicitor or have a solicitor taking responsibility for the case.
 If this is so, the CMC will not be able to claim compensation through the courts and if you have suffered the injury you may receive less compensation.
 If you want to use a CMC you should check whether a solicitor will be handling your case

 - the CMC may ask you to pay a percentage of whatever compensation you receive to them.
 You should be aware that while paying 50% of £1,000 damages may be acceptable to you, paying 50% of £10,000 may not